 For in-depth reference assistance related to Tibetan Studies, you may contact Lauran Hartley by telephone at (212) 854-9875 or by e-mail at email@example.com.

 Lauran Hartley has a Ph.D. in Tibetan Studies (Indiana University, 2003) and is editor of Modern Tibetan Literature and Social Change (Duke University Press, 2008).
 She has also taught courses on Tibetan literature and religion at Indiana University, Rutgers University, and Columbia University.

 Chopathar Wayemache, Bibliographic Assistant

 Chopathar is the first support staff member ever hired to work exclusively on the Tibetan Collection.
-He divides his time between the Lehman Library and the Starr Library, where he conducts pre-order searching, prepares materials for the bindery, and assists the Technical Services Department of Starr in the copy-cataloging of Tibetan language materials.
+He works at the Starr Library, where he conducts pre-order searching, prepares materials for the bindery, and assists the Technical Services Department of Starr in the copy-cataloging of Tibetan language materials.